 This metric tensor fundamentally characterizes the geometry of the qubit state space.
 Using this explicit form, we arrive at the universal information-geometric equality for a single qubit:

 where we utilized the inverse matrix

 The two terms on the left-hand side of Eq.~(\ref{eq:qubit_identity_general1}) have distinct physical meanings.
-The first term, proportional to $(d|\boldsymbol{a}|/dt)^2$, corresponds to the radial contribution associated with the change in purity.
-Conversely, the second term, proportional to $|\boldsymbol{a} \times \dot{\boldsymbol{a}}|^2$, represents the angular contribution associated with the rotation of the state.
-Due to the divergent factor $1/(1-|\boldsymbol{a}|^2)$ near $|\boldsymbol{a}| \longrightarrow 1$, the first term indicates that nearly pure states are geometrically rigid and difficult to control precisely, since an infinite information-geometric cost is associated with time evolutions touching the boundary.
-We emphasize that this identity is universal and holds for any time evolution of a single qubit, regardless of the physical mechanism driving the dynamics.
-It applies not only to standard Markovian master equations but also to non-Markovian evolution, provided the evolution is described by a differentiable trajectory of mixed states.
+The first term, proportional to $(d|\bm{a}|/dt)^2$, corresponds to the radial contribution associated with the change in purity.
+Conversely, the second term, proportional to $|\bm{a} \times \dot{\bm{a}}|^2$, represents the angular contribution associated with the rotation of the state.
+Due to the divergent factor $1/(1-|\bm{a}|^2)$ near $|\bm{a}| \longrightarrow 1$, the first term indicates that nearly pure states are geometrically rigid and difficult to control precisely.